efoncubierta/cloudspec-site/content/en/docs/Syntax/member-path.md

 linkTitle: "Member Path"
 weight: 10
 description: >
-  Full details about member paths.
+  How to address property values with member paths.
 ---

 A resource have two types of members: property and association.
 A property has a value, while an association is a reference to another resource.
 Both `with` and `assert` statements works on properties and associations.
 A property can also hold nested properties.
 So `:member_path` can have different shapes, but it must always end with a property as it is its value what gets validated against the predicate.

 **Single property**